Greenhouse Strawberries – Deliciously Sweet

 CO2 Delivery Solutions™ is a novel system that delivers CO2 to plants via misting an aqueous CO2 solution directly on to the plant.
 Providing CO2 to strawberry plants enables an increase in photosynthesis resulting in faster growth, more berry yield and more carbohydrates meaning a sweeter tasting fruit.
 Faster growth means more harvest turns, more berry yield means more fruit to sell, and a sweeter tasting fruit means better quality.

 CO2 Delivery Solutions™ also provides protection against the spread of powdery mildew.
-The aqueous CO2 solution is acidic, with a pH of 4.5 - 5.
+The aqueous CO2 solution typically has a pH of around 5.
 Therefore, when the solution is misted on the plant, the pH on the plant surface drops.
 Once the CO2 transfers into the leaf (within a couple of minutes), the pH bounces back towards neutral.
-We recommend misting for 5 to 15 seconds every 15 to 20 minutes during the light cycle for photosynthesis, and all day & night if you are concerned about powdery mildew spread.
-This fluctuation in pH occurring three to four times an hour creates an unfavorable environment for epiphytic microbial pathogens such as powdery mildew and E. coli to multiply and spread.
+We recommend misting for 5 to 15 seconds every 20 to 30 minutes during the light hours.
+This fluctuation in pH occurring two to three times an hour creates an unfavorable environment for epiphytic microbial pathogens such as powdery mildew and E. coli to multiply and spread.
 We call this phenomenon Perimeter Protection™.

 CO2 Delivery Solutions™ can help greenhouse growers produce more strawberries, higher quality strawberries, and significantly reduce the risk of losing crops due to diseases like powdery mildew.
 These benefits can help the market grow so more people can enjoy those Deliciously Sweet strawberries.